lapohosorsolya/AmalgaMo/README.md

 - `-i` (input path): path to input motifs (counts or probabilities); may be a single file with motif matrices delimited by empty lines, or a directory containing individual motif files
 - `-o` (output directory): output directory where the output should be written; will make this if it doesn't exist
-- `-f` (motif format code): the file format of the input motifs; HOCOMOCO, JASPAR, and MEME format supported
+- `-f` (motif format code): the file format of the input motifs; HOCOMOCO, JASPAR, MEME, and CisBP format supported

 Please note that it is crucial that the specified motif format code matches the actual format of the input motifs.
 If not, parsing may continue incorrectly without raising an error.

 The following parameters are *optional*:

-- `-h` show help message and exit
+- `-h` : show help message and exit
+- `-b` : motif nucleotides; DNA or RNA (default DNA)
 - `-s` (float between 0.5 and 1): minimum similarity score to consider merging; default is 0.9
 - `-a` (float between 0.5 and 1): minimum alignment overlap to consider merging; default is 0.9
 - `-t` (float between 0.5 and 1): minimum total information ratio to consider merging; default is 0.8